Airbnb Pricing Guide: How to Determine Airbnb Prices

 - Weather conditions that might affect tourism

 During peak periods, you can often charge premium rates as demand increases.
-However, during quieter periods, you might need to adjust your prices down to maintain steady bookings.
+However, during quieter periods, you might need to adjust your prices down to maintain steady bookings or even consider offering discounts for longer stays to avoid low occupancy rates.
 The key is finding the right balance that keeps your property competitive while maximising your income.

 We often see property owners make these same pricing mistakes that can significantly impact their success: